Half-caste: Fiji

 Fijian people of mixed descent were called half-caste, kailoma or vasu.
 European and Indian immigrants started migrating to Fiji and intermarrying during the period of colonial rule.
-The colonial government viewed this as a “race problem”, as it created a privileged underclass of semi-Europeans who lived on the social fringes in the colonial ordering of Fiji.
+The colonial government viewed this as a "race problem", as it created a privileged underclass of semi-Europeans who lived on the social fringes in the colonial ordering of Fiji.
 This legacy continues to affect the ethnic and racial discourse in Fiji.

 Kailomas or vasus were children born to a Fijian native and European or indentured laborers brought in by the colonial government to work on sugarcane plantations over a century ago.
 Over the generations, these half-caste people experienced social shunning and poor treatment from the colonial government, which became determined in herding citizens into separate, tidy, racial boxes, which led to the separation of Fijian mixed-bloods from their natural families.

+Indian subcontinent

+Historically, the inter-marriage between men and women of different Indian castes was condemned to prevent half-castes, called Pratiloma and Anuloma.

 Malaysia

 Half-caste in Malaysia referred to Eurasians and other people of mixed descents.
 They were also commonly referred to as hybrids, and in certain sociological literature the term hybridity is common.

 With Malaysia experiencing a wave of immigrations from China, the Middle East, India, and southeast Asia, and a wave of different colonial powers (Portuguese, Dutch, English), many other terms have been used for half-castes.
 Some of these include cap-ceng, half-breed, mesticos.
 These terms are considered pejorative.

-Half-castes of Malaya and other European colonies in Asia have been part of non-fiction and fictional works.
-Brigitte Glaser notes that the half-caste characters in literary works of the 18th through 20th century were predominantly structured with prejudice, as degenerate, low, inferior, deviant or barbaric.
-Ashcroft in his review considers the literary work structure as consistent with morals and values of colonial era where the European colonial powers considered people from different ethnic groups as unequal by birth in their abilities, character and potential, where laws were enacted that made sexual relations and marriage between ethnic groups as illegal.
+Half-castes of Malaya and other European colonies in Asia have been featured in both non-fiction and fictional works.
+Brigitte Glaser notes that half-caste characters in literary works from the 18th through the 20th century were predominantly portrayed with prejudice—as degenerate, low, inferior, deviant, or barbaric.
+Ashcroft, in his review, considers this literary portrayal consistent with the morals and values of the colonial era, when European colonial powers regarded people from different ethnic groups as inherently unequal in abilities, character, and potential.
+Laws were enacted that made sexual relations and marriage between ethnic groups illegal.

 New Zealand

 The term half-caste to classify people based on their birth and ancestry became popular in New Zealand from the early 19th century.
 Terms such as Anglo-New Zealander suggested by John Polack in 1838, Utu Pihikete and Huipaiana were alternatively but less used.
-The term has a stigma and is highly offensive there.